Xemin0/HPC_Proj/README.md

 - Implement `eval_correctness` and `eval_performance` methods for CUDA
 - Optimization for long vector FFT
 - 1D FFT for batch input
+    - Sequentially launch the kernels
+    - Using thread blocks to process the input in batches(Tiling)
+    - Streams with asynchronous operations
+- Handle Batched input
+    - Adjust the kernel to be able to handle batched 1D input
+    - Create streams (large overhead)

 ### 2D FFT
 - ??
 Design Kernels for 2D FFT (Nested Calls?)
 - ??
 Directly Optimize 2D FFT after `bitReverse` step
+- Launch 1D FFT for batch input twice
 - Kernel Launching method
 - Correctness and Performance